Peter C. Schaub

-Peter Schaub is a partner with the firm’s growing Real Estate group, whose practice reaches all corners of Colorado.
+Peter Schaub is a partner with the firm’s growing Real Estate Group, whose practice reaches all corners of Colorado.
 He has represented clients in two of the most historic transactions in Boulder County history: W.W.
 Reynolds Companies portfolio sale and the Sale of Caribou Ranch.
-His practice involves many facets of real estate transactional work, including residential and commercial purchase and sale (including all areas of due diligence), 1031 exchanges, commercial leasing, financing, land use, zoning, conservation easements, land development, and oil and gas.
-His experience and education in natural resources and environmental law lends itself well to his Real Estate practice.
+His practice involves many facets of transactional work, including residential and commercial purchase and sale (and all areas of due diligence), 1031 exchanges, commercial leasing, financing, land use, zoning, conservation easements, land development, and oil and gas.
+His experience and education in natural resources and environmental law lend themselves well to his specialization in high-end ranch transactions.
 Peter meets every project with the same attention to detail, always mindful of the client’s interests and ultimate goals.
-Efficiency, responsiveness, timeliness and a no-nonsense approach to legal issues are the cornerstones of Peter’s approach to his legal work.
-Peter represents all types of clients, local and out of state, in a wide range of transactions.
-In 2014 and 2015, Peter closed multiple transactions (sales, purchases and financing) for various clients totaling well over $300,000,000.00.

 When not practicing law, Peter enjoys spending time with his three young children and lovely wife.
 He is an avid cyclist and competitor, coaches youth soccer, and also enjoys telemark skiing and fly fishing.